top of page

 INSULATING ATTIC RAFTERS

-If you’re using the attic for living space or have a vaulted ceiling, then you’d want to use insulating spray foam on the underside of the roof for the attic insulating the attic.
-Older 1 ½ and 1 ¾ story houses commonly have this type of roof and were usually not insulated in the ceiling or were insulated with a loose fill product that has long since settled to the bottom away from where it needs to be.
+If you’re using the attic for living space or have a vaulted ceiling, then you’d want to use insulating spray foam on the underside of the roof for attic insulation the attic.
+Older 1 ½ and 1 ¾ story houses commonly have this type of roof and were usually not insulated in the ceiling or were insulated with a loose fill product that has long since settled to the bottom, away from where it needs to be.
 These types of roofs in older homes were commonly lacking a vapour barrier of any kind!

 2.jpg